AlexD10S/ETH-Workshop/Workshop.md

 This directory contains typescript script to execute the different steps to deploy and interact with a contract.

 Use `npm i` to install dependencies.
-To create an ERC20 contract, execute `node_modules/.bin/ts-node create-erc20.ts` while your template node is running
+To create an ERC20 contract, and interact with it via RPC execute `node_modules/.bin/ts-node create-erc20-rpc.ts` while your template node is running

 More information follow the tutorial [Access EVM accounts](https://docs.substrate.io/tutorials/integrate-with-tools/access-evm-accounts/) or read the [Moonbeam documentation](https://docs.moonbeam.network/learn/features/eth-compatibility/).